masudsaiful/laravel_12x_features_and_improvements/README.md

 * [Examples, Live Preview, Features, Deployment, Laravel Cloud and More](https://laravel.com/starter-kits)

 #### F) Laravel Breeze and Laravel Jetstream will no longer receive additional updates:
 With the introduction of Laravel's new application starter kits, **Laravel Breeze** and **Laravel Jetstream** will no longer receive additional updates.

+#### F) Upgrading from 11.x:
+When upgrading to a new version, it's crucial to consider potential breaking changes that may impact the application.
+Laravel strives to document all such changes, though only a few may directly affect applications, as some modifications occur in less commonly used parts of the framework.
+Additionally, Laravel categorizes these changes based on their impact—high, medium, or low.
+Let’s explore these changes based on Laravel's recommendations for a smooth transition.

+**i) Significant Changes:**

+The following are the high impact changes that need while upgrading from version 11.x:

+> **Updating Dependencies:**
+> We should update the following dependencies in out application's composer.json file while upgrading from version 11.x:
+> ✔ laravel/framework to ^12.0.
+> ✔ phpunit/phpunit to ^11.0.
+> ✔ pestphp/pest to ^3.0.